developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## DebugButtons

 ### DebugButtonsEnabled
 When enabled, presents a set of controls useful for development and debugging purposes.
-Note: When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling.
+Note: When using this feature with the IE engine on a CE device, screen distortion may be displayed while scrolling.

 **Notes**

-* When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling.<br>
+* When using this feature with the IE engine on a CE device, screen distortion may be displayed while scrolling.<br>
 * When debug buttons are enabled, [Gestures](/enterprise-browser/1-4/api/Gesture) may not function as expected.<br>

 **Possible Values**